 Private equity investments usually target mature companies.
 Often, these companies were once profitable but may have encountered financial distress or require strategic transformation.
 In this context, private equity firms aim to acquire, invest in, or even take control of these established businesses to drive growth and enhance profitability.

-Due diligence in private equity involves a meticulous examination of a company's:
+Private equity due diligence involves a meticulous examination of a company's:

 Key aspects of private equity due diligence include: